franzbischoff/false.alarm/protocol/Protocol.md

     3. This task was developed by the author with input suggestions from other experts.

 -   **Literature Review**

     1. Duration: 2 months 12 days;
-    2. This task aims to survey the literature about what is currently done to tackle the current problem and what the limitations are;
+    2. This task aims to survey the literature about what is currently done to tackle the current problem and what th limitations are;
         Aim and outputs for the task (and relation with the next task);
     3. This task will be done with three independent reviewers using the PRISMA guidelines in the Covidence framework.

 -   **Obtaining Access to Physionet full data**

     1. Duration: 1 months 4 days
     2. All datasets in Physionet are supposed to be Open Access.
-        However, there is a chance that some datasets may need permissions.
+        However, there is a chance that some datasets may nee permissions.
     3. If any dataset needs permission, it will be first evaluated the real need and asked the proper way to access it.

 -   **First Experimentation with Public data**

     1. Duration: 2 months 9 days
-    2. The Physionet Challenge from 2015 will be the first dataset to be analyzed and will be *a study in scarlet* for the problems we may face in this kind of dataset;
+    2. The Physionet Challenge from 2015 will be the first dataset to be analyzed and will be *a study in scarlet* fo the problems we may face in this kind of dataset;
     3. The datasets will be studied in the case of data preparation for the modeling process.

 -   **Development of the First Algorithm**

     1. Duration: 4 months 13 days;
     2. In this task, the first model will be constructed: the Atrial Fibrillation start/end detection;
-    3. The state of the art methods will be used to detect such changes, with maximum precision and lowest memory and processor usage;
+    3. The state of the art methods will be used to detect such changes, with maximum precision and lowest memory an processor usage;
     4. This task depends on the knowledge about the dataset we have from the previous task.

 -   **Dissertation First Draft**

     1. Duration: 2 months 3 days;
-    2. This task aims to, at the same time, create a draft for the final dissertation, and the content for an actual article to be published;
+    2. This task aims to, at the same time, create a draft for the final dissertation, and the content for an actua article to be published;
     3. This task depends on the concretization of the previous task.

 -   **Publication of the First Algorithm**

     1. Duration: 3 months 29 days
     2. This task aims to refine the text, review, and submit it for